palantir/atlasdb/docs/source/transactions/transaction_protocol.rst

 read/write), then we are looking for transactions that committed after our start that wrote a different value to this cell.
-If we are writing a new value (write side) then we should roll back if we see any new commited rows regardless of if they are different than what was there before.
+If we are writing a new value (write side) then we should roll back if we see any new committed rows regardless of if they are different than what was there before.

 This could be used to implement acl changes for objects that don't